gigatskhondia/gigala/README.md

 To keep up to date with the project please check [Gigala](https://gigala.io/) page.

+#### TODO: ####
+* Validate PDE model against the paper
+* Imporve sizing models
+  *  Do not need to remesh, just set stiffness to a small number for absent elements
+  *  Use different objective e.g., compliance
+*  Revive Alpha and MCTS models

 #### How to support: ####
 * Star this project